arjun3847/arjun3847/README.md

 📫 Feel free to reach out to me via email at Akhatri1@stevens.edu or by phone at 732-610-7447.

-⚡ On a personal note, I've been wrestling competitively since 4th grade and am fortunate to continue this passion throughout college.
+⚡ I've been wrestling competitively since 4th grade and am fortunate to continue this passion throughout college.
 You can check out some of my matches on my Instagram: [Arjun3847](https://www.instagram.com/arjun3847)

 I invite you to check out my work below & connect with me on LinkedIn👇